jrcain-usgs/asc-public-docs/docs/how-to-guides/Software Management/Public Release Process.md

 <!---
    * To create a new branch, first prepare your local repo by pulling down the merged changes you made earlier (e.g. `git pull upstream dev`)

-   * Next, create a branch with the appropriate name for the release version in the format `<major version>.<minor verson>`, by running for example: `git branch -b 3.10`.
+   * Next, create a branch with the appropriate name for the release version in the format `<major version>.<minor version>`, by running for example: `git branch -b 3.10`.
 After creation, this branch can be pushed directly to upstream. (`git push upstream 3.10`.)--->